Things to do · Mediterranean · Destinations · Montenegro

 Share:

-For many, the Bay Of Kotor doesn’t immediately invoke the same waterfront panoramas like similar destinations such as Lake Como or Capri, but that’s simply because not many travelers know about it.
+For many, the Bay of Kotor doesn’t immediately invoke the same waterfront panoramas like similar destinations such as Lake Como or Capri, but that’s simply because not many travelers know about it.
 Nestled upon the Adriatic coast of southwestern Montenegro, this hidden gem of the Balkans is one of Europe’s best-kept secrets.

-Getting to the Bay
+Seamless Access to the Bay

 Step Back in Time in Extraordinary Perast

-Ask anyone who’s been to the Bay Of Kotor and they’ll say Perast should be at or near the top of your list of can’t-miss locations in the area.
+Ask anyone who’s been to the Bay of Kotor and they’ll say Perast should be at or near the top of your list of can’t-miss locations in the area.
 This small coastal village holds more history than most modern-day libraries.
 A quick stroll through the town and you’ll be instantly noticing the prominent lack of just about anything modern in sight.
 This dedication to antiquity is partly why Perast has been distinguished as a UNESCO World Heritage Site.
 Along with the awe-inspiring 16 Baroque palaces and 17 Catholic churches in the small village alone, Perast features gorgeous architectural feats on the islets lying just off the coast like St. George Island and Gospa od Skrpjela (Our Lady of the Rocks).

 Old Town: The Jewel of Kotor

 The Old Town of Kotor is the most popular part of the bay.
 If you’re not spending time gently winding down the thin pedestrian-filled arteries and alleyways, you’ll surely be eating at a side-street cafe or shopping inside a popular boutique shop.
 This part of the bay might be more crowded than some others, but there’s plenty of history to justify the extra bustle.
-Visit ancient palaces, cathedrals, museums, fortresses and more.
+Visit ancient palaces, cathedrals, museums, fortresses, and more.
 Hotel Cattaro was once a guard tower built by Napoleon.
 Palazzo Drusko is a 600-year-old stone house (formerly owned by Montenegrin nobility) that lies less than 500 feet away from St. Tryphon’s Cathedral, one of Old Town’s most popular sights.

 Kayak the Bay, Starting in Herceg Novi